syne-tune/syne-tune/docs/source/tutorials/developer/first_example.rst

    returns a :class:`~syne_tune.optimizer.scheduler.SchedulerDecision`,
    signaling the tuner to *continue*, *stop*, or *pause* the reporting trial.
    The difference between *pause* and *stop* is important.
 If a trial is stopped, it cannot be resumed later on.
-In particular, its checkpoints are removed (by default).
-On the other hand, if a trial is paused, it may be resumed in the future, and its most recent checkpoint is retained (in the future, Syne Tune may allow to remove checkpoints of paused trials pre-emptively in order to save disk space).
+In particular, its checkpoints may be removed (if the backend is created with ``delete_checkpoints=True``).
+On the other hand, if a trial is paused, it may be resumed in the future, and its most recent checkpoint is retained (more details are given `here <../../faq.html#checkpoints-are-filling-up-my-disk-what-can-i-do>`__).

 Asynchronous Job Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~